dsantos-dcms/poc2-automated-onboarding/README.md

 # Important Notes

 - Subnets provided to mount target must be in different AZ, otherwise it will fail
+- Make sure the gitaction runner is running as a service so it is always available
+  -  sudo ./svc.sh install
+  -  sudo ./svc.sh start

 # Completed